Modernized experimental complex of the Tien Shan mountain station:

 The THUNDERSTORM experiment

-Detection of the lightning radiation in various wave ranges of electromagnetic spectrum
+Detection of lightning emission in various wave ranges of electromagnetic spectrum

 on the search for neutron radiation component